Bridge Grad, Cristina, Experienced Business English Teacher in Buenos AiresBy Bridge

 Why do you prefer to teach English to adult students?

-I like to have a leveled relationship with my students and watching them enjoy our classes is a great incentive for me.
-Moreover, adults appreciate the help I can give them and are very grateful, I have made lots of good friends among my students which I keep to this day.
+I like to have a level relationship with my students, and watching them enjoy our classes is a great incentive for me.
+Moreover, adults appreciate the help I can give them and are very grateful.
+I have made lots of good friends among my students, friends which I keep to this day.

 What do you do when you get a new student?

-I have a 1:1 meeting to them where I do an assessment and evaluate them.
+I have a one-on-one meeting with them where I do an assessment and evaluate them.
 During this interview, I have them speak however they can, and then I design a target for them.
 I ask questions like:

 What are some lessons you do with your intermediate or advanced students as a Business English teacher?